Degrees of Translation

 Finally, you probably have a wealth of omnichannel content that can help your sales and marketing efforts in new markets, such as:

 - And more

-This material can also translated to deliver a terrific customer experience for global audiences.
+This material can also be translated to deliver a terrific customer experience for global audiences.

 There are several ways to approach translating the content, ranging from low-cost (and generally low-accuracy) software “machine” translation to pricier (but much better quality) human translation.
 Learn more about the differences between machine and human translation.

 Companies that are worried about translation costs might be tempted to mitigate their investment by using in-house solutions, even going so far as to use non-translators.
 These approaches are far riskier in the long-run because of their lack of experience or technical expertise in the nuances of website translation.

 Localization goes beyond the linguistic word-for-word conversion of conventional translation and instead uses words and phrases that resonate within specific markets.
 By using these regionally-preferred translations, you can generate more interest and engagement among customers.
 You’re not only literally speaking their language—you’re talking like a local.

 Localization goes beyond word choice.
 It can also apply to how your website presents information, how it’s designed, or even how it functions.
 Elements such as currency, payment options and dimensions for products can—and should—be localized to local standards whenever possible.
 If local company contact information is available, it should be clearly presented to users as well.